abayomipopoola/abayomipopoola/src/pages/fiscal-policy-on-thecovid-19-economy/index.md

 The above concept is called _<b>expansionary fiscal policy</b>_: a tool the government use to boost growth to a healthy economic level, which is needed during the contractionary phase of the business cycle.
 The government wants to reduce unemployment, increase consumer demand, and seeks to end the recession.

 Corporate tax cuts put more money into businesses' hands, which the government hopes will be put toward new investments and increasing employment.
 In that way, tax cuts create jobs, but if the company already has enough cash, it may use the cut to buy back stocks or purchase new companies.
-The theory of supply-side economics recommends lowering corporate taxes instead of income taxes, and advocates for lower capital gains taxes to increase business investment (<a href="https://www.thebalance.com/expansionary-fiscal-policy-purpose-examples-how-it-works-3305792" target="_blank">Read more</a>).
+The theory of supply-side economics recommends lowering corporate taxes instead of income taxes, and advocates for lower capital gains taxes to increase business investment <a href="https://www.thebalance.com/expansionary-fiscal-policy-purpose-examples-how-it-works-3305792" target="_blank" class="read-more">_(Read more)_</a>.

 The figure below illustrates the _Expansionary Fiscal Policy_.
 The original equilibrium (E0) represents a recession, occurring at a quantity of output (Y0) below potential GDP.
 However, a shift of aggregate demand from AD0 to AD1, enacted through an expansionary fiscal policy, can move the economy to a new equilibrium output of E1 at the level of potential GDP which is shown by the LRAS curve.
 Since the economy was originally producing below potential GDP, any inflationary increase in the price level from P0 to P1 that results should be relatively small.